DianaStoiaDrg/Lab/README.md

 <script> document.cookie = "session=test GDPR";
   document.cookie = "favorite_task=collect Data";
   function alertCookie() { alert(document.cookie); }

-// Note that we are setting `SameSite=None;` in this example because the example
-// needs to work cross-origin.
-// It is more common not to set the `SameSite` attribute, which results in the default,
-// and more secure, value of `SameSite=Lax;` document.cookie = "name=oeschger; SameSite=None; Secure";
+document.cookie = "name=oeschger; SameSite=None; Secure";
 document.cookie = "favorite_food=tripe; SameSite=None; Secure";